preciofishbone/OmniaDocsG2/setup/processmanagement/index.rst

 Setup Process Management
 ===========================================

 **This setup description is being updated.
-Will be finsihed soon.**
+Will be finished soon.**

 .. note:: In order for Process Managemnet features to appear in the UI, the Process Management feature needs to be activated.
 Please consult with your local partner to set up these prerequisites.